Surprise your loved ones with sweet pairings

 - Preheat oven to 180 C / gas mark 4.
 Roll out pastry for the bottom crust and place in a pie tin, make sure to press the edges of the pie shell well.

 - Spread rhubarb evenly on the crust (leave a few pieces for decoration).

 - Mix well the sugar, flour, salt, and vanilla, then add eggs and cream.
 Beat until smooth and pour this over the rhubarb.
 Decorate the pie with extra pieces of rhubarb before popping into the preheated oven.

 - Bake for 40 to 50 minutes.

 Sometimes matching food and drinks by colour works best.
-Why not try serving this colourful rhubarb custard pie with a light and refreshing Bordeaux Rosé, such as Château Penin?
-The wine’s lightness is balanced with red fruits that will not overpower but nicely complement the rhubarb and custard.
+Why not try serving this colourful rhubarb custard pie with a light and refreshing Bordeaux Rosé, such as Château Panchille Bordeaux Rosé?
+With raspberry, lime and mandarin aromas on the nose, a subtle spice character, fruity but dry, with a creamy, rounded finish that will not overpower but nicely complement the rhubarb and custard.

 Instead of buying heart-shaped biscuits or chocolate, make your own at home.
 Those chocolate hearts look great, are very easy to cook and will surely make your dear one feel loved.

 Use your favourite biscuit recipe – it could be shortbread or even gingerbread.
 You can use any shape cookie-cutter but for Valentine’s day heart shapes, of course, work the best.